clayne/FROST-Fast/README.md

 **Frost - Dogmeat resurrected**

-Adds the option of recruiting an immortal canine companion who helps the player stay sane, making FROST easier.
+Adds the option of recruiting a canine companion.
+Makes FROST easier because the dog cannot be killed, alerts on nearby enemies, and adds sanity... but it is optional.

 **See-Through-Scopes**

-Improves vanilla weapon scopes.

 **Patch - FROST and See Through Scopes (Replacer Version)**

 **FROST - Unofficial Boston FPS Fix**

 **Satellite World Map**

-Improves the Pipboy map of the Commonwealth.

 **Far Harbor Satellite Map**